-Ros focuses on infographics, video and social media.
+Ros focuses on graphics, interactives, videos and other multimedia.
 Rosamund completed an MSc in science communication from Imperial College London in 2014.
 She has previous experience working for the Science Museum and the Wellcome Trust.

 Our editorial team is kindly supported by a handful of UK-based scientists, each specialising in various areas of climate science.
 As contributing editors, they help to keep us up-to-date with the latest scientific developments, as well as advising us, when required, on matters of scientific accuracy.
 Our contributing editors are not paid by Carbon Brief and do not endorse our content.

 Richard is a professor of climate science at the department of meteorology, part of the University of Reading with affiliation to the National Centre for Atmospheric Science, the National Centre for Earth Observation and the Walker Institute.
 His research focuses on how much the Earth will warm in the current century and what the implications might be for the global water cycle.
 He is the principal investigator on the Natural Environment Research Council’s DEEP-C project (Diagnosing Earth’s Energy Pathways in the Climate system).

 Mark is reader in polar oceanography at the Open University’s department of environment, earth and ecosystems.
 His research interests are Antarctic polar oceanography and he specialises in the use of robotic and remote sensing technologies.
 In 2012, he won the Times Higher Education Award for “Most Innovative Teacher of the Year”.
 He was the principal academic advisor on BBC’s Frozen Planet series.

 Piers Forster (@piersforster)